All Episodes

 Right.

-Yeah, but you know you know you you're you're right.
+Yeah, but you know you're right.

-But the reason the Democrats will never go along with that is uh to go back to the line on guns, you know, just as gun control isn't about guns, it's about control.
+But the reason the Democrats will never go along with that is to go back to the line on guns, you know, just as gun control isn't about guns, it's about control.

-Uh lemonade stand control isn't about lemonade stands, it's about control.
+Lemonade stand control isn't about lemonade stands, it's about control.

-And he gave the game away here that that is the business of the United States now, to send checks out to the citizenry.
+And he gave the game away here, that that is the business of the United States now, to send checks out to the citizenry.

 It's absolutely stupid.

-Uh so it's an inefficient delivery system.
+So it's an inefficient delivery system.

-But what It does is it justifies the Leviathan state.
+But what it does is it justifies the Leviathan state.

 It justifies the big government behemoth.

-Uh that's not what that's not what the big entitlement state is now.
+That's not what the big entitlement state is now.

 Thanks for your call, Richard.

-1 800 282 2882, open line Friday, lots more straight ahead.
+1-800-282-2882, Open Line Friday, lots more straight ahead.

-Mark Stein in for Rush, open line Friday, 1-800-282-2882 Los Angeles.
+Mark Stein in for Rush.

 A city official says a Los Angeles traffic officer has been fired for appearing in uniform in a pornographic film.

-Uh Bruce Widden, executive director of the city's Civil Service Commission, told the Los Angeles Times Thursday the officer was fired earlier this week.
+Bruce Widden, executive director of the city's Civil Service Commission, told the Los Angeles Times Thursday the officer was fired earlier this week.

 Widden says John Dankler.